 Add the mashed bananas and chopped walnuts to the bowl, then sift in the flour, baking powder, bicarbonate of soda, cinnamon and a pinch of sea salt.
 Mix to a smooth batter.

 Tear off 1 metre of greaseproof paper, scrunch it and wet under a tap.
 Drizzle a little olive oil over both sides and rub that in, then push the scrunched greaseproof into a 1-litre loaf tin, getting it right down into the corners (it’s ok if it’s a bit scruffy).

 Transfer the batter to the prepared tin and cook on the middle shelf in the oven for 1 hour, or until cooked through.
 To test if it's cooked, poke a skewer into the middle – if it comes out clean, it's done, if not cook for another few minutes.

-While the loaf bakes, make your chocolate butter.
-Bash the chocolate up, pop it in a heatproof bowl and melt it slowly over a pan of gently simmering hot water.
-Once melted, carefully take the bowl off the pan, stir in the orange zest and put to one side to let the chocolate cool down a little.
+While the loaf bakes, make the chocolate butter.
+Snap the chocolate into a heatproof bowl and melt slowly over a pan of gently simmering hot water.